Acknowledgements & Sound

 AudioBlip | Short sound effects play at state transitions (thinking, responding, ok, cancel, error).
 No text-to-speech. |

 LessWordy | Text-to-speech reads the response aloud.
-A system prompt is added requesting concise responses. |
+A system prompt is added requesting concise responses.
+A voice-chat system prompt is also injected so the AI knows it’s in a real-time voice conversation and will ask follow-up questions naturally. |

 Sound Effects